Sharper judgement where wind resource evidence meets bankability.

 Hidden risk

-Projects often default into new measurement spend before anyone proves that the decision really needs it.
+Projects often default to new measurement spend before anyone proves the decision really needs it.

 How we help

-We assess whether the right route is a full new campaign, a reduced scope, a different evidence base, or a finance-grade path that avoids new measurements altogether – with the aim of protecting decision quality without buying unnecessary work.
+We assess whether the right route is a full new campaign, a reduced scope, a different evidence base, or no new measurements at all – protecting decision quality without buying unnecessary work.

 Hidden risk